 - not great for really tall people

-Perfect for… if you’re on a budget!Check out more reviews and latest price on Amazon.
+Perfect for… if you’re on a budget!Check out more reviews and latest price of the Body Sculpture rowing machine on Amazon.

 JLL R200 Luxury Home Rowing Machine